Launch your Career

 Lots of skilled professionals who dream of a freelance lifestyle tell themselves they’ll leave their job and start a business when the time is right – but speak to any seasoned business owner and you’ll discover the right time never comes along.

 Rather than waiting for the perfect moment, look for a moment that’s good enough.
-The chance to dive right into a big freelance contract, or moving to a part-time role with your current employer, giving you some free time to build up your business.
+The chance to dive right into a big freelance contract, or move to a part-time role with your current employer, giving you some free time to build up your business.

 So, if you’re brimming with enthusiasm and entrepreneurial zeal, why not just go for it?
-Print off that resignation letter, give it to your boss and join the growing ranks of high-earning, mobile, happy, healthy freelancers who have left their nine-to-five jobs behind.
+Print off that resignation letter, give it to your boss, and join the growing ranks of high-earning, mobile, happy, healthy freelancers who have left their nine-to-five jobs behind.

 The Freelancer's Bible - Everything You Need to Know

-$17.95 $11.99
+$17.95 $2.20

 The Freelancer’s Bible will help those new to freelancing learn the ropes, and will help those who’ve been freelancing for a while grow and expand.